What is Autism Spectrum Disorder (ASD)?

 ASD and Educational Psychology

 Educational psychologists can work with children and young people who have been diagnosed with ASD or where it is suspected.
 Only a Community Paediatrician, working with a multi-disciplinary team, is able to officially diagnose autism.
 However, Educational Psychologists are able to undertake assessments and other diagnostic work to help inform that decision.
-A paediatrician will consider an Educational Psychologists report / findings as part of their diagnosis process.
+A paediatrician may consider an Educational Psychologists report / findings as part of their diagnosis process.

 Contact us directly for further information.